Whistleblowing Policy

 (ii) Who is a Whistleblower?

-A whistleblower may be an employee or external party who, in the course of his/her duties or personal engagement with the Company or employee has witnessed or who has knowledge that another fellow employee has previously engaged, is currently engaging or will be engaging in practices/activities that will be in violation of the Code, or unethical or unlawful business conduct or dealings, and decides to highlight these practices to Management with a view that necessary corrective actions will be taken to prevent the occurrence of such undesired practices/activities.
+A whistleblower may be an employee or external party who, in the course of his/her duties or personal engagement with the Company or employee has witnessed or who has knowledge that another fellow employee has previously engaged, is currently engaging or will be engaging in practices/activities that will be in violation of the Code, or unethical or unlawful business conduct or dealings, and decides to highlight these practices/activities/conduct/dealings to Management with a view that necessary corrective actions will be taken to prevent the occurrence of such undesired practices/activities/conduct/dealings.

-A whistleblower need not have to be directly or indirectly affected by or have a personal interest in the outcome of the actions giving rise to the whistleblowing.
+A whistleblower does not have to be directly or indirectly affected by or have a personal interest in the outcome of the actions giving rise to the whistleblowing.
 So long as an employee has a genuine concern and reasonable grounds to believe that the actions of a fellow employee is in breach or will be in breach of the Code or principles of ethical conduct and fair dealing, he can be a whistleblower.
 However, the whistleblower must act in good faith at all times.

 (iii) Activities Giving Rise to Whistleblowing